The Early Days of AAA Minneapolis

 For decades, AAA distinguished itself as the nation’s only auto club, and its membership and services flourished.
 AAA maps, TourBooks® and TripTiks®, became synonymous with efficient travel.
 The American Automobile Association copyrighted its first map in 1912.
 AAA now produces more than 350 million copies of travel-related publications annually, making it one of the largest travel publishers in the world.
 AAA TourBooks®, CitiBooks®, and CampBooks®, which list thousands of hotels, motels, restaurants, and attractions, are based on the inspections of a nationwide staff of field reporters — modern “pathfinders.”
 AAA ratings of accommodations are coveted in the travel industry and many a traveler won’t rest until he or she finds a motel where the “AAA Approved” sign is proudly displayed.

 At one time, there were 103 automobile clubs in Minnesota affiliated with AAA through the Minnesota Automobile Association.
 Today, only two of those clubs remain.
 AAA Minneapolis, serving Hennepin County and AAA Minnesota/Iowa, based in Burnsville.
-AAA Minneapolis is governed by a 13-member board, has roughly 180 full and part-time employees and five additional branch offices: downtown Minneapolis, Maple Grove, Minnetonka, Eden Prairie and Edina, allowing us to serve more than 209,000 members.
+AAA Minneapolis is governed by a 13-member board, has roughly 150 full and part-time employees, and has three additional branch offices: Maple Grove, Minnetonka, and Eden Prairie, allowing us to serve more than 203,000 members.